ombaviskar18/Somania_Minihub/Somania-agent/README.md

 The agent submits:

 ```
-Somania Agent: execute_entry_function_sync()
+Somnia Agent: execute_entry_function_sync()
 Transaction submitted successfully!
 Txn Hash: 0x6ec57bccc28f29ee74c70ecab6df0f427307b228ce37f4637c3f97e68149d426
 ```

 Pretty great, right!?

 Here are some ideas for next steps:
-1. Learn more about Move smart contracts with the [Your First Move Module Guide at Somania .dev](https://Somania .dev/en/build/guides/first-move-module), perhaps build a custom Move modules to interact with?
+1. Learn more about Move smart contracts with the [Your First Move Module Guide at Somnia .dev](https://Somnia .dev/en/build/guides/first-move-module), perhaps build a custom Move modules to interact with?
-2. Explore the [Somania SDK documentation](https://Somania .dev/en/build/sdks), perhaps try building an agent in a different language and contribute to this open source project?
+2. Explore the [Somnia SDK documentation](https://Somnia .dev/en/build/sdks), perhaps try building an agent in a different language and contribute to this open source project?
-3. Join the [Somania Discord](https://discord.gg/Somania labs) to connect with other developers.
+3. Join the [Somnia Discord](https://discord.gg/Somnia labs) to connect with other developers.
 4. Let us know you enjoyed this content, tag us and post your experience and thoughts on social media!